Ladies Art College, Wimbledon

 Memorials: Eastbourne, – St Mary, Willingdon (attr); Ringmer (attr); Worth (attr)

 Nathaniel Wood Lavers (1828-1911) established himself as a manufacturer of stained glass in Southampton Street, London in 1855.
 He was mainly interested in the technical aspects and used other designers such as Alfred Bell of Clayton and Bell to fulfil commissions.
 Lavers had already worked for the latter company and in 1858 he went into partnership with Francis Philip Barraud (1824-1900), who had produced designs for J Powell and Sons.
-However, whilst an accomplished watercolourist, he was an uneven designer, though Waters (Angels and Icons p138) praises some of his work.
+However, whilst an accomplished watercolourist, he was an uneven designer, though W Waters (Angels and Icons p138) praises some of his work.
 As a member of the Ecclesiological Society Barraud used his contacts well but after the partnership with Lavers had been established, they employed other artists to improve both the quantity and quality of their work.
 Chief among these was N J H Westlake, apparently recommended by W Burges.
-The enterprise prospered in new premises in Endell Street, Covent Garden where it also undertook work for Clayton and Bell and Heaton and Butler, with both of whom relations were close in the early years, though these loosened with increasing success.
+The enterprise prospered in new premises in Endell Street, Covent Garden where it also undertook work for Clayton and Bell and Heaton and Butler, with both of whom relations were close in the early years, though they loosened with increasing success.
 Lavers and Barraud had opened a branch in Manchester by 1864 and in 1868 Westlake became a partner and chief designer.
-The firm was thereafter often known as Lavers, Barraud and Westlake and the last provided much of the artistic leadership.
+The firm thereafter became known as Lavers, Barraud and Westlake until its final years when it was often called Lavers and Westlake, though these changes may not have been formalised.
+By 1909 Westlake, who had always provided much of the artistic leadership, was the only one of the three still active. in that year KD/L lists him both as a member of the firm and as an independent glass maker in Maida Vale where he lived.
+The firm closed after he died in 1921, though from 1917 his home-address was the only one listed.
 Among the architects who were closely linked were J F Bentley who provided some designs and J P St Aubyn.
-Westlake took over completely in 1909; in that year KD/L shows him both as a member of the firm and as an independent glass maker in Maida Vale where he lived.
-It closed after he died in 1921, though from 1917 his workshop was only at the Maida Vale home-address.

-Glass: Angmering (attr); Ashurst; Binsted; Birdham; Bodiam; Brightling; Brighton and Hove, – St Mark; – St Paul (Lavers only, as manufacturer of design by AB); Burgess Hill, – St John; Coolhurst; Cross-in-Hand; Denton; Duncton; Etchingham (with Clayton); Ferring; Findon; Fittleworth; Hastings, – All Saints; – St Peter; Horsham, – St Mary; Itchingfield; Mountfield; Offham; Old Shoreham; Oving; Pett; Petworth (Westlake); Preston, – St Peter; Pulborough; Rogate; Southwater; Ticehurst; Waldron; Washington; West Lavington; Worthing, – St Andrew, West Tarring
+Glass: Angmering (attr); Ashurst; Binsted; Birdham; Bodiam; Brightling; Brighton and Hove, – St Mark; – St Paul (Lavers only, as manufacturer of design by A Bell only); Burgess Hill, – St John; Coolhurst; Cross-in-Hand; Denton; Duncton; Etchingham (with Clayton); Ferring; Findon; Fittleworth; Hastings, – All Saints; – St Peter; Horsham, – St Mary; Itchingfield; Mountfield; Offham; Old Shoreham; Oving; Pett; Petworth (Westlake); Preston, – St Peter; Pulborough; Rogate; Ticehurst; Waldron; Washington; West Lavington; Worthing, – St Andrew, West Tarring

 (As Lavers and Westlake); Egdean; Eridge Green; Ferring; Yapton